The Atheist Bible, CC-BY Fabian M. Suchanek

 Lemmings do not usually commit suicide as in a 1991 video game by DMA Design.

-Before talking about ethical behavior towards other people, let us talk about such behavior with ourselves.
+Before talking about ethical behavior towards other people, let us talk about “ethical” behavior with ourselves.
 Why do we not just kill ourselves?

 Imagine an organism that was genetically inclined to kill itself.
 Obviously, this organism would produce fewer offspring than an organism that does not have this tendency.
 Thus, the self-destructive trait would have lesser chances of being passed on.
-If this process continues for a thousand generations, we will see that this trait will have completely disappeared.
-This is the principle of natural selection.
-It follows that any organism that is alive today is non-self-killing.
-All species that exist today have a hard-wired drive to survive.
+If this process continued for a thousand generations, we would see that this trait would disappear completely — by the principle of natural selection.
+It follows that all species that exist today have a hard-wired drive to survive.
 This is simply a necessary requirement for having reached the present.

 People who consider suicide don’t want to stop their life.